Cruise Travel Insurance Benefits

 In 2016, one of our customers fractured their leg on a cruise ship in the South Pacific.
 The air ambulance cost to bring them back to Australia for surgery totalled $86,000.

-Visit our existing medical page to view a comprehensive list of conditions we cover.
-Please note, if you are not approved for your existing medical conditions, we can still provide cover for lost luggage and travel documents, and any illness or injury not relating to your EMC.
+Please note: if you are not approved for your existing medical conditions, we can still provide cover for lost luggage and travel documents, and any illness or injury not relating to your EMC.